slee1107/Git-Training/README.md

 0. There are changes made to `.gitignore`
 0. Your poems file is now being recognized

 Interesting.
-So the file that tells git what to ignore..is also versioned in git.
+So the file that tells git what to ignore..is also managed in git.
 (INSERT INCEPTION MEME HERE)

 Well, regardless, all we need to do `git add` all the things, and `git commit` all the things all in one go, right?